emeb/up5k_basic/README.md

 standard.
 I've added a 6502 to Wishbone bridge mapped to addresses $F100-$F1FF which provides access to all four cores.
-Currently only the SPI core at addresses $F106-$F10F is connected but I've tested it and added some bare-bones access routines in the support ROM.
+Currently only the SPI core at addresses $F106-$F10F is connected but I've tested it and added some bare-bones access routines in the support ROM which can communicate with the SPI flash memory on my test PCB.
 This requires features that were added to nextpnr on March 23, 2019 so make sure you've got the latest from git.

 ## LED PWM